 The European Council is an intriguing institution to study.
-It is both fascinating as frustrating.
+It is both fascinating and frustrating.
 From the early summits onwards, the Heads of State or Government prepared and concluded many history-making decisions that shaped the Union's constitutional and geographic architecture.
 Since its creation in 1974, the European Council has regularly exercised major system- and policy-making functions.
-In this institution, national leaders have agreed on treaty revisions, on accession agreements and have also acted as the ultimate decision-makers on a state-like agenda of public policies, including the EU's external action.
+In this institution, national leaders have agreed on treaty revisions, on accession agreements and have also acted as the ultimate decisionmakers on a state-like agenda of public policies, including the EU's external action.
 The European Council's activities, agreements and acts have thus dealt with the most contested issues of Europe's history from the 1970s onwards.
-Since 2008, the 'Union's highest executive leaders' (Van Rompuy 2012) have once more increased the institution's authority, using it to react to global financial crises, stabilise the Eurozone, and deal with the refugee waves, the Brexit; and now the COVID-19 pandemic and now the Russian invasion of Ukraine.
+Since 2008, the 'Union's highest executive leaders' (Van Rompuy 2012) have once more increased the institution's authority as crisis manager, using it to react to global financial crises, stabilise the Eurozone, and deal with the refugee waves, the Brexit, the COVID-19 pandemic and now the Russian invasion of Ukraine.
 A closer look at the European Council's functioning and performance leads to a stimulating and controversial debate on the nature and impact of the institution itself.
 At the same time, this body is key to analysing the institutional architecture and political dynamics of the EU system and discussing the overall finalité of the multi-level polity.
 Political leaders and academics alike have described the European Council as the 'supreme political authority of the EU' (Hayes-Renshaw and Wallace 2006; see also Giscard d'Estaing 2003) or as the 'informal centre of the big, strategic decisions' (Van Rompuy 2010: 4; see also Tindemans 1975: 14).
-Some have even proposed the label 'European government' (cf. Fischer 2000; see also Monnet 1976: 592; Gillissen 2011: 105-123), which acts as the 'principal decision-maker' (De Schoutheete and Micossi: 2013: 1) and disposes of an 'overall political leadership on all EU affairs' (Piris 2010: 208.).
-With the leader's agenda (from 2017) the members of the European Council have again claimed their role in the institutional architecture of the EU system.
+Some have even proposed the label 'European government' (cf. Fischer 2000 ; see also Monnet 1976: 592; Gillissen 2011: 105-123), which acts as the 'principal decision-maker' (De Schoutheete and Micossi: 2013: 1) and disposes of an 'overall political leadership on all EU affairs' (Piris 2010: 208.).
+With the leader's strategic agenda 2014 and 2019the members of the European Council have again claimed a dominant role in the EU's institutional architecture.
 The European Council also plays a significant part in the debate on the development of a 'post democratic executive federalism' (Habermas 2012: 12).
-As relevant as this key institution is, we have fewer studies than on other EU bodies (e.g. EP, Commission and Court).
-Also theoretical approaches to explain the evolution of this institution are already stimulating but in many ways still limited.
+As relevant as this key institution is, it is less studied than other EU bodies (e.g. EP, Commission and Court).
+Theory-oriented studies used to explain the evolution of this institution, however stimulating, remain in many ways still limited.